aleen42/PersonalWiki/Programming/JavaScript/web_api/worker/worker.md

 ### About thread safety

-**Worker** API will really create a OS thread, which will cause some security problems within concurrency, while **Web Worker** will strictly control this problem, because you have no chances to access DOM or any non-threadsafe component.
+**Worker** API will really create an OS thread, which will cause some security problems within concurrency, while **Web Worker** will strictly control this problem because you have no chances to access DOM or any non-threadsafe component.

 ### More details about transferring data

 Data passed between the main page and workers is **copied**, not shared.
 Objects are serialized as they're handed to the worker, and subsequently, de-serialized on the other end.
 The page and worker **do not share the same instance**, so the end result is that **a duplicate** is created on each end.

 ```js
 function transferData(message) {